Back2Dev/dbadmin-setup/README.md

-# Ask Mike
+# Dbadmin setup

 A Command line utility to set up dbadmin

+TODO: Provide a link to dbadmin documentation

 ## Why?